What Is a Rewards Credit Card?

 This is likely because your rewards credit card has Walmart classified as a department store and only pays base rewards points at department stores.

-These are the types of details you will find in the terms and conditions when you sign up for the card.
+These are the types of details you will find in the terms and conditions when you sign up for credit cards with best rewards.

 Rewards Credit Card FAQs